jeenskim/jeenskim.github.io/_posts/2025-04-06-Installing FeniCSx with CUDA-enabled PETSc using Spack.md

 To use this option, PETSc should be configured with cuda option.
 In addition, hypre option should be activated while configuring PETSc to use the hypre preconditioner.

-In spack, PETSc with cuda and hypre option can be installed using this `spack.yaml` file:
+In spack, PETSc with cuda and hypre option can be installed using this `spack.yaml` file.
+In addition, the cuda-enbaled version of mpich should be installed together.

 ```
 # This is a Spack Environment file.